-However, it is often forgotten today that German imperialism had essentially the same program for Gypsies, Marxists, homosexuals, the disabled, and—most wildly murderous of all—the greater part of all the Slavic peoples to the East.
+However, it is often forgotten today that German imperialism had essentially the same program for Romani (“Gypsies”), Communists, homosexuals, the disabled, and—most wildly murderous of all—the greater part of all the tens of millions of Slavic peoples to the East.
 Moreover, Hitler was inspired in these plans by what European colonists had done to native peoples in North America.

 “This is a review article of a new economic history of the Nazi economy

 by Adam Tooze which cuts through the debate between economics and Hitler’s mistakes as